Skip to main content

 Otezla does not cause withdrawal symptoms when stopped, so it may be stopped suddenly, but there have been reports of people experiencing gastrointestinal complaints such as constipation, after they have stopped Otezla.
 This may be because Otezla tends to help bowels move much better, with some people reporting diarrhea or loose motions while on Otezla, and their stools become a lot harder once they have stopped Otezla.
 Other symptoms of their condition may also return.
 For this reason it may be better to reduce the dose of Otezla slowly over a week or two.
 Continue reading

 Otezla is made by Amgen Inc, located in Thousand Oaks, California.
-Otezla is expensive because it is a brand name drug.
-The lower-cost generic option called apremilast was approved by the FDA in February 2021, but it is not yet on the U.S. market, possibly due to ongoing patent protection.
+Otezla is expensive because it is the original, brand name drug and Otezla's manufacturer sponsored the clinical development.
+The lower-cost generic option called apremilast was approved by the FDA in February 2021, but may not yet be on the market.
 Continue reading

 No, Otezla does not cause weight gain, in fact, it is more likely to cause weight loss.
 In a pooled analysis of two large trials, ESTEEM 1 and ESTEEM 2, the average change in weight from the start of the trial to week 16 was -1.51 kg, or -3.33 lb for patients receiving Otezla 30mg twice daily.
 By week 52, approximately 19% of patients had lost more than 5% of their starting weight.
 Nobody described their weight loss as serious although two patients discontinued treatment because of weight loss.
 Continue reading